FarhadPishgar/FilmFarsi/README.md

 ## Palettes

-The `FilmFarsi` package includes more than 10 different color palettes to choose from.
+The `FilmFarsi` package includes around 30 different color palettes to choose from.

 <p align="center">